-Sharapova awaits drug appeal verdict
+Sharapova drugs ban reduced on appeal

 She acknowledged taking it before each match she played at the Australian Open as she was knocked out of the tournament at the quarterfinal stage by her nemesis Serena Williams.

-Handing down the two-year ban, an independent panel appointed by the ITF ruled Sharapova hadn't used meldonium as a vehicle for cheating but stated the former world number one was "the sole author of her misfortune."
+Handing down the two-year ban, an independent panel appointed by the ITF ruled Sharapova hadn't used meldonium as a vehicle for cheating but stated the former world No. 1 was "the sole author of her misfortune."

 But Sharapova insisted: "The ITF tribunal unanimously concluded that what I did was not intentional.
 The tribunal found that I did not seek treatment from my doctor for the purpose of obtaining a performance enhancing substance.